Notes on Snap‑and‑Chat

 A user must be able to spend outputs for which they hold the spending key from any finalized transaction, otherwise there would be no point to the finalization.

-I think the authors of [NTT2020] probably just missed this: the paper only has evidence that they simulated their construction, rather than implementing it for Bitcoin or any other concrete block chain as .
-Let's try to repair it.
+The authors of [NTT2020] probably just missed this: the paper only has evidence that they simulated their construction, rather than implementing it for Bitcoin or any other concrete block chain as .
+Let’s try to repair it.

 Suppose that node is trying to determine whether is a consensus-valid chain, which is necessary for deterministic consensus in .
 It cannot decide whether to allow transactions in to spend outputs not in the history of on the basis of its own finalized view because and are not in general the same.